getmyinterns/docs/gmi-docs/docs/school-admins/reports.md

 There is a **_Notes_** tab to allow you to freely enter any text you may need.

-You can see a list of `Internships` in the `Internships` tab, and approve or decline if necessary. `Account Admins` can also add an `Internship` yourself and notify the `Student` and `Internship Provider`.
+You can see a list of `Internships` in the `Internships` tab, and approve or decline if necessary. `Account Admins` can also add an `Internship` themselves and notify the `Student` and `Internship Provider`.

 On the `Seasons` tab, you can see the `Student`'s status for active `Seasons`, and approve or decline the `Student`.